district0x/d0x-libs/browser/district-ui-smart-contracts/README.md

   - [assoc-contract-bin](#assoc-contract-bin)

 ## district.ui.smart-contracts
 This namespace contains smart-contracts [mount](https://github.com/tolitius/mount) module.
 Once you start mount it'll take care of loading smart contract files.

 You can pass following args to initiate this module:
 * `:disable-loading-at-start?` Pass true if you don't want load ABIs or BINs at start
 * `:contracts` A map of smart-contracts to load
 * `:load-bin?` Pass true if you want to load BIN files as well
+* `:format` The compiled contracts output format, can be one of :solc-abi-bin :truffle-json
 * `:contracts-path` Path where contracts should be loaded from.
 Default: `"./contracts/build/"`
 * `:contracts-version` Pass some version for bypassing browser's cache after deploying new contracts to production.
 Pass `:no-cache` if you want to invalidate browser cache on every request (useful for development)
 * `:request-timeout` Request timeout for loading files.
 Default: 10000 (10s)